Vualto/vuplay-jwplayer/README.md

 ## Description

+#### !!!!TODO!!!!: Change the below to the JW Studio DRM docs
-This repository will demostrate how to use [VUDRM](https://vudrm.vualto.com/) with the [JW Player](https://jwplayer.com).
+This repository will demonstrate how to use [Studio DRM](https://jw-studio-drm-docs) with [JW Player](https://jwplayer.com).
-If you have any questions please contact <support@vualto.com>
+If you have any questions please contact <support@jwplayer.com>

-This repository is currently targeted at [version 8.18.4](https://releases.jwplayer.com/jw-player/#v8.18.4) of JW Player
+This repository is currently targeted at [version 8.24.3](https://releases.jwplayer.com/jw-player/#v8.24.3) of JW Player

 ## Instructions